tue-ees-5xwg0/assignments/README.md

 * Each team member should at least post one meaningful review comment to all other PRs which is not opened by the person self.
 * Each team member should react to all comments in his/her own PR.
 The reaction can simply a "done" if the comment is trivial, or can be extensive explaination if the comment is substantial.

+### Branch protection

+Once the assignment repository for your team has been made, you need to enable [branch protection](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/managing-protected-branches/managing-a-branch-protection-rule) for the `main` branch.
+You need to at leat enable the following rules.
+This will be part of your grading.

+* Require a pull request before merging
+  * Require approvals: minimum 2 approvals
+  * Dismiss stale pull request approvals when new commits are pushed
+* Require status checks to pass before merging
+  *  Require branches to be up to date before merging
+  *  Put `build-and-test` in the required status check
+*  Require conversation resolution before merging
+*  Do not allow bypassing the above settings
+*  Restrict who can push to matching branches
+   *  Restrict pushes that create matching branches (empty list)

 ### Test

 The contributed code needs to be tested for both input and invalid input.